-In my past life as a journo I had the honour of interviewing Mark Sisson, one of (if not *the*) world’s most influential ancestral health experts, blogger at Mark’s Daily Apple and author of the The Primal Blueprint.
+In my past work as a journalist I had the honour of interviewing Mark Sisson, one of the world’s most influential ancestral health experts, blogger at Mark’s Daily Apple and author of the The Primal Blueprint.
 Here’s what he had to say.

 What the government, food industry and media considers ‘healthy’ is very different to a Paleolithic diet.
 Do you see a future where a primal/paleo template is prioritised over the current ways – for example, the food pyramid, in which grains are king and fat is not?
 Or when the majority of the Western world will be eating that way?

 Honestly?
 No, not really.
 I’d love for it to happen, but people are pulled in way too many different directions for the majority of them to decide on a way of eating that contradicts major aspects of the various dietary schools.
 However, we don’t have to ‘get’ a majority.
 We have a vocal – and growing – minority of folks eating and living this way, getting incredible results, and telling their friends and family about it.
 Sure, some just end up being that annoying guy who won’t shut up about his diet, but many make real headway and change how the people around them think about food.
 There’s a definite ripple effect taking place.
 It probably won’t reach every shore, but it’s hitting some of them.

 What would you say to the people who say Primal/paleo is a fad, unhealthy, difficult to follow or unsustainable?

 I’d say it’s the longest lived fad of all time.